 Asian food is trendy right now, and a big hit among customers, so it’s a great option for this type of salad.
 For this vinaigrette, mix 8 tablespoons rice vinegar, 4 tablespoons olive oil, 1 teaspoon wasabi paste, 2 tablespoons soy sauce, 1 teaspoon sugar, and a pinch of salt.

 Salads make a great starter and vinaigrettes are an excellent option to make a wide range of unique combinations.
-You might also like our octopus and avocado salad.
+You might also like this fresh and flavorful goat cheese salad with octopus or the delicious octopus and avocado salad.

 Did you like our article?
 Rate it!